 Keeping your outdoor gear in working order is easy with the right multitool, which is why I recommend packing a Leatherman on your next road trip.
-Whether your prepping fishing line or tightening the screws on your ski bindings, the Wingman has the right tools to get the job done.
+Whether you’re prepping fishing line or tightening the screws on your ski bindings, the Wingman has the right tools to get the job done.

 Snacks, Plenty of Snacks

 I get it, kids need lots of snacks on a road trip or everything will go to hell.
 This gigantic CraveBox full of processed food surely isn’t the best way to prevent meltdowns, but it made the list nonetheless.
 It might just be the perfect way to calm them down, or it might not be.
 Who knows?

 A family packed tightly into a car on a long road trip is a recipe for a mess, but it doesn’t have to be.
 This handy waterproof trash bin will attach to just about anywhere inside your car and can hold up to two gallons of road trip trash without so much as a leak.

 Unscented Wet Wipes

 If you’re a parent to young children, you know quite well that literal sticky situations will arise on your next road trip.
 Be prepared for anything with this mammoth supply of baby wipes that’ll help keep your car and your children clean until the next backseat disaster.

 When all of the road trip games, singalongs, and coloring books get old, the kids are going to get bored.
 That’s when you dazzle them with a tablet loaded full of fun games, apps, movies, and kid’s shows.
 Boredom will turn to delight, and all in the world will be right again.